 Do you have a smartphone?
 Yes?
 You can make a 2 minute video of yourself every day.
 The first minute is a review of the successes/failures from the day before.
 The second minute is dedicated to your goals for the day.

 Tracking your intentions on video accomplishes a few critical things:

 - You are creating a permanent record of your goals.

 By creating a video, you’re making a log of your progress and daily status.
 This is something you can always look back on to see how far you’ve come.
 It’s great for encouragement when you feel like you never accomplished anything.

-- Stating your intentions make you more likely to follow them through.
+2. Stating your intentions make you more likely to follow them through.

 If you take enough time to think about your mission for the day to actually put it on camera, it means your mission will be in your head the rest of the day.
 Your day will have a clear mission, and life will feel a little less confusing.
 3. Summing up your mission in less than a minute means that it’s concise enough.

 The minute deadline is important.
 If you can’t sum up your goals for the day in under a minute, it probably means you’re trying to do too many things.
 4. You can share your video with accountability partners.